 Ans.
 The participants are drawn mostly from English-speaking international schools.
-Roughly one quarter of participating schools are from Shanghai itself, with many others from elsewhere in China.
-In recent years, more than half of participating schools for CISSMUN have come from from other countries, including the United States, Mexico, Honduras, Iran, Sweden, Myanmar, Germany, Nigeria, South Africa, Japan, Korea, Ecuador, India, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.
+Roughly one fifth of participating schools are from Shanghai itself, with many others from elsewhere in China.
+In recent years, more than half of participating schools for CISSMUN have come from other countries, including the United States, Mexico, Honduras, Iran, Fiji, Sweden, Myanmar, Germany, Nigeria, South Africa, Japan, Korea, Ecuador, India, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey, Vietnam and Zambia.

 Q. Does the conference have a website?

-Q. What are the committees and topics for CISSMUN X?
+Q. What are the committees and topics for CISSMUN XI?

 Ans.
-The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN X tab.
+The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN XI tab.

 Q. How do schools register to take part?